ENCODE-DCC/regulome-encoded/docs/region-search-viz-cache.rst

 ---------------

 Access to the RegulomeDB feature is through the URL regulome-search/ (in production: https://www.encodeproject.org/regulome-search).
-This is near identical to region-search and is served by the same function defined in region_search.py.
+This is near identical to region-search and is served by the same function defined in regulome_search.py.
-The set of files that are indexed for regulome and region_search are not identical but are overlapping.
+The set of files that are indexed for regulome and regulome_search are not identical but are overlapping.
 Regulome is primarily focuses on SNPs and calculates a 'regulome score' for each single-base position, based on the types of regions the SNP intersects.
-Most of the subtle differences between region and regulome are defined in the two classes RegionAtlas and RegulomeAtlas found in region_atlas.py.
+Most of the subtle differences between region and regulome are defined in the two classes RegionAtlas and RegulomeAtlas found in regulome_atlas.py.

 Automatic Region Indexing
 -----------------------